Man who claimed to have bomb outside Capitol diagnosed with bipolar disorder

 In a virtual hearing in Washington federal court, Magistrate Judge Zia M. Faruqui agreed to a 30-day delay to see whether Roseberry improved on new medication.

-The defendant appeared to be in good spirits less than a week after threatening to kill himself and anyone in a two-block radius.
 While claiming to have five bombs around the D.C. area last week, he echoed right-wing conspiracy theories about the election and health-care coverage.

 In court Wednesday, he said, “I want to thank all of you all for your time and your service to the American people.”